 Depending on the mobile device cloud you use, configure the operation:

-On the Parameters tab, select the mobile device and a tested application for which you want to open a testing session.
+Select the mobile device and a tested application for which you want to open a testing session:

 If no suitable device is found, the operation will report an error.